 We’ve all been told to sleep when the baby sleeps at some point, right?
 And, in theory, this sounds great.
 But is it realistic for every single nap?
 Chances are, not so much.

-Fellow mamas, let’s get real about this.
-While a nap when bubba sleeps is undoubtedly warranted and seriously deserved, this isn’t always going to happen.
-Especially if you have other kiddos.
+Fellow mamas, let’s be honest about this.
+While a nap when baby sleeps is undoubtedly warranted and seriously deserved, this isn’t always going to happen, especially if you have other kiddos.
 The reality is that you probably won’t be sleeping for every single nap.
 But maybe you can squeeze in an hour of shut-eye and leave the other free hours to get to other necessities (like a shower).

 Expectation #2: I’ll Get Back to Working Out Right After the Baby is Born